2023 Pac-12 Conference men's soccer season

-The 2023 Pac-12 Conference men's soccer season was the 24th and final season of men's varsity soccer in the conference.
-Part of the 2023 NCAA Division I men's soccer season, the Pac-12 will began play in August 2023 and concluded in November 2023.
+The 2023 Pac-12 Conference men's soccer season was the 24th season of men's varsity soccer in the conference, and the last before Pac-12 men's soccer went on a two-season hiatus.
+Part of the 2023 NCAA Division I men's soccer season, the Pac-12 began play in August 2023 and concluded in November 2023.

-The champions for the 2023 season were UCLA, winning their 31st overall conference championship, and their ninth Pac-12 title.
+The champions for the 2023 season were UCLA, winning its 31st overall conference championship, and its ninth Pac-12 title.
 By being champions, UCLA earned the conference's automatic berth into the 2023 NCAA Division I men's soccer tournament.
 Oregon State and Stanford earned at-large bids into the tournament.

-Oregon State striker, Logan Farrington was the conference's top scorer of the 2023 season, with 15 goals, securing him the title of Pac-12 Conference Men's Soccer Player of the Year.
+Oregon State striker Logan Farrington was the conference's top scorer of the 2023 season, with 15 goals, securing him the title of Pac-12 Conference Men's Soccer Player of the Year.
 Additionally, Farrington was the first Pac-12 player drafted in the 2024 MLS SuperDraft, being drafted by FC Dallas with the third overall pick.

 The 2023 season was the final season in the Pac-12 for California, Stanford, UCLA, and Washington.
 The two former schools departied for the Atlantic Coast Conference while the two latter schools will be departing for the Big Ten Conference, both of which sponsor men's soccer.

 The remaining Pac-12 men's soccer schools were Oregon State and San Diego State.
 Oregon State joined the West Coast Conference, while San Diego State joined the Western Athletic Conference as affiliate members.

+Pac-12 men's soccer will resume in 2026, with legacy full member Oregon State, plus incoming full members Gonzaga and San Diego State, joined by four new affiliates from the Big West Conference.